DavidBuchanan314/hash-cryptanalysis/md4/README.md

 The basic ideas:

-A message is padded and split into 512-bit (64 byte) blocks (often denoted M0, M1, ...Mn).
+A message is padded and split into 512-bit blocks (64 bytes, 16 x 32-bit words) (often denoted M0, M1, ...Mn).

 The state (4 x 32-bit words) is updated through successive application of the "compression function", i.e.